-- Showering: You may wash your hair and face the next day after your surgery.
-Do not cleanse eye area and avoid submerging your face in water. - Hot Tubs/Baths/Swimming Pools: No tub baths or Jacuzzi until your incisions have healed, and approved by your surgeon, which is usually around 2 weeks.
+- Showering: You may wash your hair and face the next day after your surgery. - Hot Tubs/Baths/Swimming Pools: No tub baths or Jacuzzi until your incisions have healed, and approved by your surgeon, which is usually around 2 weeks.
 It is best to wait one month for hot tubs as they tend to have more bacteria than regular chlorinated swimming pools.